DBaaS Overview

 Terminology

-- Service: a service is deployment of a DBaaS flavor.
+- Service: a deployment of a DBaaS type.

-- Plan: a plan is a combination of compute resources based on Exoscale Compute instances types and of data infrastructure features (replicas, backup frequency, …).
+- Plan: a combination of resources based on Exoscale Compute instance types and of data infrastructure features (replicas, backup frequency, et cetera).

-- Fork: a fork is the ability to create a new DBaaS service from an existing running service.
-It enables uses cases for upgrades, data protection, disaster recovery,… scenarios.
+- Fork: a new DBaaS service created (or “forked”) from an existing, running service.
+A fork enables use cases for upgrades, data protection, disaster recovery, and other scenarios.

 Architecture

-Database services are launched on dedicated instances but not directly accessible to the end user or visible in your Compute instance list.
-The database services are therefore not shared and run on single to several machines specifically deployed for your organization depending on the plan.
+Database services are launched on dedicated instances, but are not directly accessible to the end user or visible in your instance list.
+The database services are therefore not shared - they run on one or many machines specifically deployed for your organization, depending on your plan.

 Service availability